Skopje to Ohrid by Bus, Transfer or Car 2026

 If you are already staying in Skopje, the bus is usually the cleanest answer.
 If your first night is in Ohrid and your flight lands at SKP, the bus still works, but it becomes a two-step journey: airport to Skopje Central Bus Station, then Skopje to Ohrid.
 That extra transfer is why many travellers choose a private transfer or collect a car at the airport.

 For the destination itself, pair this guide with things to do in Ohrid.
-If you are spending time in the capital before leaving, start with things to do in Skopje.
+If you’re spending time in the capital before leaving, start with things to do in Skopje.

 Option 1: Skopje to Ohrid by bus